veillette/physics-book/contents/ch7KineticEnergyAndTheWorkEnergyTheorem.md

 <div class="title">
 Work and Energy Can Reveal Distance, Too
 </div>
-How far does the package in [Figure](#fig2) coast after the push, assuming friction remains constant?
+How far does the package in [Figure 2](#fig2) coast after the push, assuming friction remains constant?
 Use work and energy considerations.

 **Strategy**